Magnifying glass over a government building — symbolizing public accountability

 The Team

 We are not a think tank issuing reports no one reads.
 We are not a campaign consultancy picking winners.
-We are a specialist research institute — forensic accountants, data analysts, retired auditors, former public officials — engaged by citizens to do one thing: turn thousands of pages of public records into a report that ordinary people can use.
-Most of our researchers prefer to stay out of the spotlight.
+We are a national network of elite professionals — high-level command of political, media, and financial-accounting methodology — assembled into a rapid investigative unit built for one target: local government.
+We move fast, we read everything, and we love to expose what the records were hiding.
+Most of our team prefers to stay out of the spotlight.
 The work speaks; the names do not have to.

 We Follow The Money.